carlitofluito/letters2013-14/02-reconnect.Rmd

 Carlos, good morning.

-Congratulations!! for that first term that you have passed as a good Erasmus, not as some have led us to believe that you were, Erasmus students ...
+Congratulations!!
+For that first term that you have passed as a good Erasmus, not as some have led us to believe that you were, Erasmus students ...
 Not even Flemish has been a problem, from what I see, which means that you have jumped into the pool since the first day, without fear of the waters and their turbulence.

 Do not think I have many things to tell that you do not know or suppose.
 These last days, and I am going to continue like this until the writing of the paper is finished, I have dedicated the whole time to [Leibniz]( https://en.wikipedia.org/wiki/Gottfried_Wilhelm_Leibniz) or, more specifically, to deepen the [conception of the will of God]( https://en.wikipedia.org/wiki/Th%C3%A9odic%C3%A9e) in Leibniz and in the government of the world.
 There I am, rummaging, with the magnifying glass on - and even the microscope -, alone with his texts, basting ideas and asking questions.
 I have gone from having things half clear to clarify myself conceptually, but to see how doubts grow in me about Leibniz himself and his philosophical environments.
 Right now, although I think I will not raise it in the congress - perhaps I can only point something - I have more and more doubts about the concept of God in Leibniz and in modern philosophy and, through them, about metaphysics, to which I still consider it a fundamental discipline, but whose content depends excessively on the medieval tradition.
 I leave it there, because you cannot walk with hypotheses and doubts.